 Should I have separate business and personal Twitter accounts?

-No!
-Just create one Twitter account.
-I see so many entrepreneurs make the mistake of having multiple Twitter accounts, then struggle to keep up or figure out which update to post to which account.
-Double the Twitter accounts is double the work.
+No. Many entrepreneurs make the mistake of having multiple Twitter accounts, then struggle to keep up or figure out which update to post to which account.
+Managing multiple accounts can easily become a headache and a hassle.

-Start out with one account, and then if you feel that you have the time and energy to upkeep a second account you can always add that in later.
-But remember, on Twitter you’ll generally have a much easier time amassing followers as a person, not a brand.
+Start with one Twitter account, and then if you feel that you have the time and energy for the upkeep of a second account, you can always add one later.

 How many times a day should I update Twitter?